Premiered at National Theatre, Melbourne, October, 2000.

 After debuting at the Melbourne Festival in October 2000, the work then toured internationally with Melt to Germany in 2001 and the US in 2003.
 The Ends of Things won three Green Room awards in 2001 for Best Dance Theatre Work, Best Female Dancer (Ros Warby) and Best Male Dancer (Trevor Patrick).

 While this is a work that was made under tragic circumstances and deals with the disintegration of another life, it is not a completely bleak piece; there is humour and beauty in it too.
 Dedicated to Jad McAdam, The Ends of Things is a moving tribute to this talented composer.

-- October, 2000: Premiered at the National Theatre, Melbourne during the Melbourne Festival.
+Premier – October, 2000: National Theatre, Melbourne during the Melbourne Festival.